quotepilgrim/midibox360/README.md

 (I personally recommend [loopMIDI][1]) and type the name of the appropriate port in the `port` setting (i.e. "loopMIDI Port").

+## Listing available MIDI ports

+Starting with version 1.2.0, midiBox360 will output a list of all the available MIDI output ports when ran.
+You can see that list on Linux simply by running the program from the terminal.
+On Windows, open a command prompt in the program's folder (shift + right-click, then click on "open command window here") and type `midibox360.exe | more` and hit enter, then close midiBox360's window when it appears.
+Once midiBox360 is closed, the list will be displayed in the command prompt.
+The list should look something like this:

+`['Microsoft GS Wavetable Synth', 'Microsoft MIDI Mapper', 'loopMIDI Port']`

+If running the program from source on Windows, a command prompt will open itself and display the list whenever you open the program.

 ### Using the Xbox 360 controller

 midiBox360 will play a note when you press the A face button on the Xbox 360